 - In Episode 23 of A Wild Badfic Appeared!
 Commentaries's MST of Supper Smash Bros: Mishonh From God, Ike, being a mercenary and former general in and veteran of two wars, very casually reminisces about the many gruesome ways he'd seen people killed, mauled, hacked apart, and mangled by him, his comrades, and his enemies while on the job.
 While eating popcorn, at that.
 It Makes Sense in Context.
 However, about half the party isn't disturbed by it either, especially Chrom, Robin, Ness, and Samus, the former two also being soldiers and the latter an intergalactic bounty hunter.

 - In The Hunt for Red October, Jack Ryan is aboard a very turbulent plane to the USS Enterprise.
 Jack hates flying due to turbulence, but the navigator goes into excrutiating detail about a past mission:

-- In the Dirty Harry movie Magnum Force, Harry is called to the scene of a murder with his partner.
+- In Magnum Force, Harry is called to the scene of a murder with his partner.
 One of the cops there comments on how the inside the victim's car is just filled with all kinds of brain parts (the audience doesn't see this) and generally goes into the most gross bodies he's seen.
-Harry is unaffected but his partner looks at the body and then turns to go puke.
+Harry, who has seen more than a few sights like this, is unaffected but his partner looks at the body and then turns to go puke.